 If a team lead drops out of the Bootcamp program and the team has student members taking the Bootcamp for academic credit, then these students should refer to the class syllabus for those options that will be available to them.

-Section 6: Attendance Policy, Team Dynamics, Communication Requirements, and Certificate of Completion
+Section 5: Attendance Policy, Team Dynamics, Communication Requirements, and Certificate of Completion

 Attendance Policy - all participants must attend each regularly schedule online session (i.e. session that includes a speaker) and each Milestone of Bootcamp.
 Missing 3 regularly schedule sessions will result in automatic dismissal from the program and a participant will not graduate from Bootcamp with a certificate of completion.
 NOTE: The regularly scheduled speaker sessions are separate from the Milestones.
 Missing any Milestone in either Bootcamp 1.0 or 2.0 will result in automatic ineligibility to receive a certificate of completion.
-There are no "make ups" of Milestones in Bootcamp and all entrepreneurs must commit to completing the full schedule as provided by VACE.

-Section 7: Mentors
+Section 6: Mentors

 Bootcamp students gain access to a vast array of Kentucky mentors including, but not limited to Angel Investors, Community Business Owners, Legal Counseling, FDA Regulatory Experts, Mobile App, and Gaming Developers, Engineering & Technical Researchers, 3D Printing & Modeling advisors, Sales, and Marketing Experts, Financial advisors, and Medical & Pharmaceutical researchers.
 For privacy reasons, initial contact with mentors must go through the VACE staff.

-Section 8: Signing NDA’s & Disclosing Intellectual Property – Bootcamp Participant Responsibility
+Section 7: Signing NDA’s & Disclosing Intellectual Property – Bootcamp Participant Responsibility

-Section 9: Prize Money
+Section 8: Prize Money

 All participating members on the Bootcamp team must agree on how the money will be shared/split.
 This is the responsibility of the team leader to discuss with their team members.
-VACE is not responsible for how a team decides to distribute the awards.

 If your team receives prize money, the team leader (aka Founder) may fall into one of these categories and go through these steps with an assigned Gatton College of Business Budget Office staff member:

-1. Current Student at The University of Kentucky
+- Current Student at The University of Kentucky

-• Provide full name, email address, mailing address, student UK ID number.
+- Provide full name, email address, mailing address, student UK ID number.

-• If direct deposit is preferred, students must work with the assigned Business Office staff member.
+- If direct deposit is preferred, students must work with the assigned Business Office staff member.

-2. UK Employee (faculty, staff, UK Healthcare)
+- UK Employee (faculty, staff, UK Healthcare)

-• Provide full name, email address, UK ID number.
+- Provide full name, email address, UK ID number.

-• All employees will receive prize money through their UK payroll.
+- All employees will receive prize money through their UK payroll.

-3. Community Entrepreneur (i.e. other institution, non-student, non-UK employee)
+- Community Entrepreneur (i.e. other institution, non-student, non-UK employee)

-• Provide full name, email address.
+- Provide full name, email address.

-• You must register to PaymentWorks - a registration link will be sent to you from the budget office.
+- You must register to PaymentWorks - a registration link will be sent to you from the budget office.

-• A check in the award amount will be mailed to your physical address once the PaymentWorks process is complete.
+- A check in the award amount will be mailed to your physical address once the PaymentWorks process is complete.

-4. Already Formed Company/Entity
+- Already Formed Company/Entity

-• If you are a UK student, employee, or with UK Healthcare, please follow the instructions outlined in #1 and/or #2.
+- If you are a UK student, employee, or with UK Healthcare, please follow the instructions outlined in #1 and/or #2.

-• If you are a community entrepreneur, please follow the instructions outlined in #3.
+- If you are a community entrepreneur, please follow the instructions outlined in #3.

-Section 10: Program Completion Requirements
+Section 9: Program Completion Requirements

-All participants in Bootcamp 1.0 and 2.0 are required to pitch at the Bootcamp Finale, which is typically held at the end of the Bootcamp and judged by an independent panel of investor and business leaders.
+All participants are required to pitch at the Bootcamp Finale, which is typically held at the end of the Bootcamp and judged by an independent panel of investor and business leaders.
 Teams that are “no-show’s” or drop out of the program prior to the finale and/or graduation, forfeit all prize money, funds, and resources previously made available.
 Teams will also be held accountable to meet specific milestones throughout the program, as noted in Section 3 of the handbook.
 To graduate from Bootcamp, all participants and/or students taking the program for academic credit must attend the scheduled sessions.
 Missing 3 sessions will result in an automatic removal from the program and the participant will not graduate/receive a certificate of completion.

-Section 11: Benefits
+Section 10: Benefits

 By the end of Bootcamp, students, faculty, staff, and community entrepreneurs will walk away with:

-• real-world expectations for launching a startup company
+- real-world expectations for launching a startup company

-• gaining exposure to the regional entrepreneurial community
+- gaining exposure to the regional entrepreneurial community

-• developing skills needed to write an executive summary or business plan
+- developing skills needed to write an executive summary or business plan

-• learning how to pitch to investors and community leaders
+- learning how to pitch to investors and community leaders

-• gaining an improved sense of creative thinking, building networking skills, and enhancing overall “soft skills” for future employment
+- gaining an improved sense of creative thinking, building networking skills, and enhancing overall “soft skills” for future employment